Helly theorem for affine spaces without dimensions

 We have To see that project $\ol{BC}$, $\ol{AD}$, $\ol{FG}$, $\ol{EH}$ onto the plane $P$ that contains $ABEF$.
 If there is a straight line $l_3$ such that

 then let the projection of $l_3$ onto $P$ be $l'_3$.
 If $L$ is not the straight line that minimizes then the perpendicular distance from $l'_3$ to $A,B,E$ and $F$ must be smaller than $\frac{1}{\sqrt{2}}$.
 Let, without loss of generality, $A$ be the point from which $l'_3$ is the farthest.
 Then, we must have another point among $B,E,$ and $F$ from which $l'_3$ has the same distance as $A$.
 This point then must be $E$, because otherwise, we could have taken $L$ to be $l_3$.
 This means that $l'_3$ passes through the centroid of the square $ABEF$ and two points from $A,B,E,$ and $F$ lie on each side of $l'_3$.
 But this implies that $l'_3$ must be parallel to $AB$ since $l'_3$ has the minimum distance from both $A$ and $B$ and is at least as close to $E$ and $F$, which is a contradiction.
-We have which is what we get by plugging in the values of $r$ and $k$ in the inequality given in Theorem~\ref{colorNoDimKflat}. \end{proof}
+Therefore